KatalystDigital/shieldsign-core/templates/dpa-standard.md

 ## 7. AUDIT RIGHTS

-7.1 ShieldSign shall allow for and contribute to audits conducted by the Controller or an authorized auditor.
+7.1 [Your Company] shall allow for and contribute to audits conducted by the Controller or an authorized auditor.

-7.2 ShieldSign maintains SOC 2 Type II certification and will provide audit reports upon request.
+7.2 [Your Company] maintains SOC 2 Type II certification and will provide audit reports upon request.

 ## 8. TERM AND TERMINATION

 8.1 This DPA shall remain in effect for the duration of the Agreement.

-8.2 Upon termination, ShieldSign shall delete all Personal Data within 30 days unless retention is required by law.
+8.2 Upon termination, [Your Company] shall delete all Personal Data within 30 days unless retention is required by law.

 ## 9. LIABILITY